 - Form 5695 must be filled out correctly.

 - You must include Form 5695 when you file your returns.

 Palmetto is a clean energy company that believes solar power can change our world for the better, but we are not tax preparation experts.
-We recommend that you seek out the advice of a licensed accountant or tax professional if you have any specific questions about filling out Form 5695 to claim the Federal Investment Tax Credit.
+We recommend that you seek out the advice of a licensed accountant or tax professional if you have any specific questions about filling out Form 5695 to claim the Residential Clean Energy Credit.

 Palmetto is committed to providing green solutions for a clean and renewable energy future, including solar power systems, battery storage, and our Palmetto Protect monitoring service.
 Contact us to learn more about how we can help you maximize your solar experience.